mamila-jx/CodeFort/README.md

 All new commits and updates will be maintained there.

 # CodeFort

 **CodeFort** is a lightweight Kotlin-based security library for Android.
 It provides modular runtime security features to help developers detect tampering, validate integrity, and protect user data—without requiring advanced security expertise.

 ---

+The library use the CodeFort_Core library (https://codeberg.org/mamila/CodeFort_Core) for the features (App signature verification, App tampering detection, Emulator detection, Frida and hook detection, Encrypting)

 ## Features